blobbered/rich_friend_poor_friend/README.md

+To run:
+  web: gunicorn wealth_stalker:app --log-file=-

-helloProcfile and requirements.txt required for heroku deployment deploy.sh simple script to speed up uploading of files wealth_stalker.py main logic driver for the webapp
+Procfile and requirements.txt required for heroku deployment deploy.sh simple script to speed up uploading of files wealth_stalker.py main logic driver for the webapp